 Vaginal discharge is simply fluids made up of dead cells and bacteria that are released by the glands in the vagina and cervix.
 This ensures a healthy, bacteria-free vagina.
-The discharge can vary in consistency, colour and smell – each one tells us something about our body.
+There are different types vaginal discharge and they can vary in consistency, colour and smell – each one tells us something about our body.

 What is normal vaginal discharge?